wenakita/sonicreddragon-docs/docs/contracts/randomness/vrf-consumer.md

 The VRF Consumer serves as the randomness hub for the OmniDragon protocol, with features including:

-- **Multi-source randomness**: Ability to aggregate randomness from multiple source networks
-- **Weighted aggregation**: Combines randomness using configurable weights
-- **Consumer authorization**: Controls which contracts can request randomness
-- **Failover support**: Continues operating if some randomness sources fail
+-**Multi-source randomness**: Ability to aggregate randomness from multiple source networks -**Weighted aggregation**: Combines randomness using configurable weights -**Consumer authorization**: Controls which contracts can request randomness -**Failover support**: Continues operating if some randomness sources fail

 ## Actual Implementation